-The next intake of Special Constables will be in February 2018.
-The closing date for applications for this intake is 30 November 2017.
+The next intake of Special Constables will be in June 2019.

-As a result, training now incorporates two residential periods at Police Scotland College, Tulliallan, Kincardine-on-Forth and provide more practical learning, exercising and assessment to prepare Special Constables for operational deployment alongside regular officers.
-Special Constables from across Scotland will now learn, support and share the experience together.
+The training incorporates two residential periods at Police Scotland College, Tulliallan, Kincardine-on-Forth and provides more practical learning, exercising and assessment to prepare Special Constables for operational deployment alongside regular officers.
+Special Constables from across Scotland learn, support and share the experience together.

 Other elements of training will be delivered locally at appropriate training college(s) over weekends and/or evenings dependent on numbers and location of officers.
 Some flexibility may be required as the timetable provided is dependant on officer numbers in each locality.
 Those colleges are: